some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 In this example a length of the length field is specified as 32 Bits.
 The union shall support a uint8 and a uint16 as elements.
-Both are padded to the 32 bit boundary (length=4).
+Both are padded to the 32 bit boundary (length=4 Bytes).

 .. feat_req:: ⓘ
     :id: feat_req_someip_278